 Not Just "Something to Do"

 Interacting with a toy not only stimulates a bird's mind, but it also keeps them active and engaged physically.
-Birds in nature of all species are always active, doing gymnastics on a daily basis.
+Birds in nature of all species are always active, doing gymnastics daily.
 The world is their jungle gym.
-Sitting on a perch all day is not only unnatural and unhealthy, but an unoccupied bird might actually be considered a neglected bird.
+Sitting on a perch all day is not only unnatural and unhealthy, but an unoccupied bird might be considered a neglected bird.

 If you have a normally busy lifestyle, you simply can’t be there for your pet bird every minute of the day, so birds spend a significant amount of time on their own.
 What do these smart creatures do with all of that time?
 If they do not have an outlet to keep their minds and bodies busy solving puzzles, then most birds will turn their frustrations inward.